A qualitative study of the generalized dispersive systems with time-delay: The unbounded case: Concluding remarks

 \section{Concluding remarks}

-In this work, we can extend previous results that appear in the literature.
-This happens because we treated a general higher-order dispersive system.
+In this work, we gave a more general framework to treat stabilization problems for a general higher-order dispersive system, which extends several previous results that appear in the literature.
 So, in terms of generality, we can consider the nonlinear general differential operator

 with $1\leq p < 2j$, instead of the typical KdV equation (or co-related systems) as is usual in the literature\footnote{One may generalize the linear operator associated to $\mathcal{V}$ as